 |Category 3 (Fuel- and energy-related activities not included in scope 1)||14,410||17,505||17,854|

 |Category 14 (Franchises)||0||0||0|

-* Category4-Toyota Tsusho Corporation and Toyota Steel Center Co., Ltd. Conversion coefficient:
+* Category4-Toyota Tsusho Corporation, Toyota Steel Center Co., Ltd. and Toyotsu Energy Corporation Conversion coefficient:

 Internal Carbon Price

 J-Credit purchase costs were recognized and introduced as carbon pricing, and J-Credit purchase costs from April 2021 to March 2022 (approximately 4.3 million yen) were allocated to each seat in the company as carbon pricing (110 yen/seat-month).